zuev-stepan/yaml-helper-dsl/LANG.md

 * hint - Short description of this field which will be displayed to user
 * default - Default value
 * values - List with possible values
-* type - Validator for user answer
+* validator - Validator for user answer with optional ("HELP STRING")
   * int for integer number
   * float for floating point number
+  * boolean for boolean
   * string for any string value
   * list for any list value
-  * any for any value
+  * list+ for any list value
+  * list/list+ <value validator>
-  * "regex" for regular expression with optional ("HELP STRING")
+  * "regex" for regular expression
+  * multiple validators available
+    * "validator: list<int | list<boolean>> | boolean" will match list of ints or list of lists of booleans or boolean

 Each field can have nested fields: